groiq/012-spring-playground/012-02-simple-database-interaction/notes.md

 (conditional:) create a helper class (for database entries)

-set up the database stuff
+(set up the database stuff)

+create a repo interface for the data object class
+(one class and one repo interface for each database table?)

 add database contents to page